 - Student nurses or hospital interns

 Minimum Wage Laws in Hawaii

 Hawaii is incrementally increasing its minimum wage until it hits $18 per hour in 2028.
 The minimum wage is currently $12 per hour and will increase to $14 per hour on January 1, 2024, $16 per hour on Jan.
 1, 2026, and $18 per hour on Jan.
 1, 2028.

 Tipped employees can be paid lower than the minimum wage, provided that their hourly rate plus tips is at least $7.00 more than the minimum wage.

 You must have the Hawaii Wage and Hour Law Notice to Employees posted in a place that is accessible to all of your employees.

 Hawaii’s overtime regulations are pretty general compared to some other states in the US.
 The State of Hawaii’s Wage Standards Division requires that an overtime rate of 1.5x an employee’s normal rate (time and a half) be paid for hours worked over 40 in a workweek.

-There are four employment classifications that are exempt from overtime pay and therefore those employees are not protected by Hawaii overtime regulations.
+Four employment classifications are exempt from overtime pay; therefore, those employees are not protected by Hawaii overtime regulations.
 These include: